shubhkakadia/ikonickitchens/PROJECT_REPORT.md

 ### Final Verdict:

 This project is **production-ready for enterprise deployment** and demonstrates **exceptional engineering excellence**.
-The material selection system with versioning, quote management, and supplier statement tracking shows deep understanding of complex business workflows and professional-grade architecture design.
+The addition of granular module access control, comprehensive activity logging, stock tally bulk operations, and Xero integration shows continued evolution toward a complete enterprise resource planning (ERP) system.

 The development team has built an **outstanding, enterprise-grade system** with sophisticated features that rival commercial solutions.
 The next phase should focus on hardening security, adding comprehensive test coverage, and implementing production monitoring to ensure long-term success and scalability.